How to Build a Custom Workout That Works

 Make It Measurable

 Track your progress by setting measurable milestones.
-For example, if you want to get stronger or build muscle, your goal might be increasing your squat weight by 10 pounds monthly.
-If your
+For example, if you want to get stronger or build muscle, your goal might be to increase your squat weight by 10 pounds monthly.
+If your goal is endurance, it might be running a 5K in under 30 minutes.

 Set Realistic Goals